fxschaefer/ejpt/README.md

   - It communicates over a stager socket and provides an attacker with an interactive command interpreter on the target system that facilitates the execution of system commands, file system navigation, keylogging and much more
   - Meterpreter also allows us to load custom script and plugins dynamically
   - MSF provides us with various types of meterpreter payloads that can be used based on the target environment and the OS architecture.
+  - Useful Meterpreter commands:
+    - sysinfo
+    - getuid -> current permissions
+    - help (show up the help menu)

+    - Windows Meterpeter has some more advanced features such as keylogging and credential dumping

+  - exit a meterpreter session: exit
+  - background a session: background (or strg + z)
+  - sessions (show active sessions)
+  - sessions -h -> get help